 To minimise the risk of tipping backwards unintentionally, anti-tipping supports are available as accessories.
-The anti-tipping supports are adapted to the axle tube via anti-tipping support adapters and can be swivelled under the frame using a spring system.
+The anti-tipping supports are adapted to the frame via anti-tipping support adapters and can be swivelled under the frame using a spring system.

-Figure 137: Anti-tipping support
+Figure 120: Anti-tipping support